Jay-Karia/Hello/README.md

 ## **Note 📝**
 - Development is postponed
-- Only Desgin files are uploaded
+- Only Design files are uploaded